Torsion of the Testicular Appendices and Epididymis

 Torsion of testicular appendices is one of the most common causes of acute scrotum; it is the leading cause of acute scrotum in children.

-In several retrospective reviews of pediatric patients who presented to the emergency department with acute scrotal pain, the incidence of torsed testicular appendage ranged from 46-71% and represented the most common cause of scrotal pain.
+In several retrospective reviews of pediatric patients who presented to the emergency department (ED) with acute scrotal pain, the incidence of torsed testicular appendage ranged from 46 to 71%, and testicular torsion represented the most common cause of scrotal pain.

-In one study of 155 scrotal explorations that were performed for acute scrotal pain, the pathology was testicular torsion in 46.5% (N = 72); torsion of a testicular appendage in 30.3% (N = 47); epididymitis in 16.1% (N = 25); no obvious pathology in 3.3% (N = 5); and other pathology in 4%.
-The mean age was 9.1 years (range 0-15 years), and there was a significant difference in age of presentation between those with testicular torsion and those with torsion of a testicular appendage (9 vs 10 years, P = 0.0074).[2]
-In another, retrospective study of 76 patients younger than 15 years with acute scrotal pain, 59 (78%) had acute spermatic cord torsion, 16 (21%) had torsion of the testicular appendage, and 1 (1%) had orchitis.
-In patients with acute spermatic cord torsion, the median age was 13 years (range: 0.18-14.97).[3]
+A study of 155 scrotal explorations performed for acute scrotal pain found that the pathology was as follows: testicular torsion in 46.5% (N = 72); torsion of a testicular appendage in 30.3% (N = 47); epididymitis in 16.1% (N = 25); no obvious pathology in 3.3% (N = 5); and other pathology in 4%.
+Mean participant age was 9.1 years (range, 0-15 years), and there was a significant difference in age of presentation between those with testicular torsion and those with torsion of a testicular appendage (9 vs 10 years; P=0.0074).[9]

 Mortality/Morbidity

-Torsion of the testicular appendices is virtually a benign condition, but again, must be distinguished from testicular torsion, which can have permanent consequences on testicular viability.
+Torsion of the testicular appendices is virtually a benign condition, but again, it must be distinguished from testicular torsion, which can have permanent consequences for testicular viability.

 Age

-Age ranges vary from infancy to adulthood with more than 80% of cases occurring in children aged 7-14 years.
+Patient age ranges from infancy to adulthood, with more than 80% of cases occurring in children 7-14 years of age.
 Mean age is 10.6 years.
 This condition rarely presents in adulthood (probably due to local fibrosis).
-Torsion of testicular appendices is the leading cause of acute scrotum in children.[2, 3, 5, 6]
+Torsion of testicular appendices is the leading cause of acute scrotum in children.[9, 10, 12, 13]

 History